 - Brand yourself with your work and expertise.

 - Use the right opportunities to highlight your brand awareness to the right audience.

 - Do it tactfully and on the right platforms.

 - Actively share your successes individually or as a team, highlighting the fruit of your labor, i.e., the results of your efforts.

 If you're not managing your successes correctly or calling attention to them, the right individuals won't see them.
 And if they fall short of attention, it'll diminish their benefit, ultimately leaving you with a weakened or haltered career path.
 Now tell me, where do you want to be in five years, and what are you doing to get there?

-View the entire webinar and workshop series by selecting, New Job, Now what?
+View the entire New Job, Now What? series.